mdavids/rfc/content/draft-davids-forsalereg-12.md

 to unintended or malicious destinations or from being presented with unintended content.

-The following example shows a base64-encoded [@?RFC4648] string preceded by the prefix "ACME-" as the value of the content tag:
+The following example shows a string encoded using base 64 [@?RFC4648] preceded by the prefix "ACME-" as the value of the content tag:

 ~~~
 _for-sale IN TXT "v=FORSALE1;fcod=ACME-S2lscm95IHdhcyBoZXJl"